ramsaylanier/WordExpress/README.md

 [Part 3 - The Schema](https://medium.com/@verybadhello/wordpress-with-node-react-and-graphql-part-3-the-schema-8569a89016c#.w2dcbi5en)

 ## Getting Started
-Just run `npm install` and then `npm run startdev`, which will start a Webpack Dev Server wrapped in Browsersync.
+Just run `npm install` and then `npm run startdev`, which will start a Webpack Dev Server.
 It should automatically open a browser window pointed at localhost:3000.

 To build for production, run `npm run build`, which creates a `dist` folder in the root directory that contains production-ready code to be deployed to a node server.
 You can run `npm start` which will start the express server using code in the `dist` folder.
 There is an `npm run deploy` script that will call a deploy.sh shell script located in the /scripts folder.
 Mine is not included in this repo, since it contains production server information, and it's specific to my setup.